Ape/sc2skills/README.md

 Usage
 -----

 sc2skills uses a text file for loading your match statistics.
-The files has one match per line in the following format:
+The file has one match per line in the following format:

 ```
 <"win"/"loss"> <opponent mmr> <label>
 ```

-`label` can be anything.
+The matches must be in chronological order so that most recent games are at the bottom. `label` can be anything.
 For example, you can use the race you were playing or the name of the strategy you used.

 For example, `games.txt`: